No Products in the Cart

 It is important that hooks do not damage the rims and that the weight of the wheel is taken by the rim only, so there is no pressure on the tyre wall.

 Store tyres that are rimless without any pressure or tension to avoid distortion.
-This is best accomplished by raising them off the ground and setting them standing upright, sidewall-to-sidewall/ white to white on a shelf or in a tyre storage racks.
+This is best accomplished by raising them off the ground and setting them standing upright, sidewall-to-sidewall/ white to white on a shelf or in a tyre storage rack.

 Rotate the tyres a part turn every month to minimise distortion.

-Never hang unmounted tyres as this can lead to damage and distortion.
+Never hang unmounted tyres, as this can lead to damage and distortion.

 Ideally have the vehicle garaged.